Meghanmm86/Megrepospace/README.md

 3. Your next goal is to open that file and edit it.
 Instructions below will use a basic text editor, but you may open the file any way you wish to modify the text inside.
     > MacOS: type `open -e README.md`
     > Windows: type `notepad README.md`
 4. Place an `x` in each step you completed of the Checklist.
-This is simulating you modifying files while working on a project.
+This is simulating you modifying fs while working on a project.
     You should not place an `x` in the Committing Changes Locally or Moving Changes to GitHub yet.
 4. Save your changes/
     > MacOS: press `Command S`
     > Windows: press `CTRL S`
 6. Close your editor and return to your command line interface.
 You should still be in the same directory as before.

----
+---cd

 ## Commiting Changes Locally
 *This step will typically be done one or more times on a project.
 Larger projects may require you to complete this step many times.*